ysoh286/honours-project-2017/detailed-notes.md

 *- Address previous issues - crosstalk + plotly + shiny, redraws from crosstalk/plotly*

-**Hard to find a way to stop things from replotting/redrawing.**
+**Hard to find a way to stop things from replotting/redrawing...?**

+Possible TO-DO'S for next week:
+- Learn Plotly.JS and its API
+- Investigate HTMLtools
+- Try doing the exercises withOUT using Shiny

 **A few minor mistakes + issues addressed:**
-- event_data("plotly_selected") does indeed return a dataframe, NOT a LIST - I fell into a trap because the output that was written when trying on other plots was "list()".
+- event_data("plotly_selected") does indeed return a dataframe, NOT a LIST - output that was printed when trying on other plots was "list()".

 - curveNumber can get a little complex when it comes to dealing with more complex facetted plots, but it is a group id for each subset for each plot (verified by a more complex ggplotly example added in Week 4).

-- A crosstalk-plotly-shiny example has been provided below.
-The advantages of using all three altogether would be to achieve linked brushing/filtering more easily with crosstalk, but also extending interactions further using Shiny as it can recognise shared objects/datasets.

-- Crosstalk and Plotly via HTMLwidgets suggest that under filtering it redraws the Plotly graph, while under selection - it appears to only update 'traces' (styles of points), which may explain why selection is more faster than compared to filtering.
+- How Plotly interacts with crosstalk: under filtering it redraws the Plotly entire graph, while under selection - it appears to only update 'traces' (styles of points), which may explain why selection appears much faster than compared to filtering.

-**Boxplot challenge:**
-- It's tough to do a selection on the boxplot itself (I would probably categorise it along 'Can be done if I knew Plotly.JS well or was a JavaScript wizard, or somehow format those interactions' if you wanted something similar to what I've achieved with iNZight).
-- Instead, just trying to achieve it with some Shiny sliders.

 **Trendline challenge:**
 - Easily achievable using Plotly + Shiny (or anything with Shiny) - however you still face the problem of re-rendering the entire plot.

-**Array of plots challenge:** ??
+- Plotly itself does not have statistical curves or statistcal functions to compute model fitting for trendlines (not designed to).
+Extensible by how much you know R (for data + model fitting) - you may need to get it in a correct 'format' before Plotly can do it.
+(Here's an [example](https://moderndata.plot.ly/regression-diagnostic-plots-using-r-and-plotly/ where it's managed to plot residuals and scale location plots!) making residual and scale location plots from Plotly and R.)
+- An even easier approach is using ggplotly(), which makes it simple if you're a whizz at ggplot2 through stat_smooth()/geom_smooth() (ggvis is in a sense trying to achieve this via layer_model_predictions(), where it does everything for you)
+- Done with iNZightPlots + Shiny (just some simple trendline fitting)

+A possible problem? (if we go down the JavaScript route)
+- How much 'math/stats' can JavaScript handle and would it be a good idea to make use of it (to create standalone plots), or let R do all the computation (and somehow link the two to drive a change in a trendline - in this case linked and not standalone, like Shiny - but avoid redraws).
+- A gridSVG/custom JS version with iNZight

+**Boxplot challenge:**
+- It might be tough to do a selection on the boxplot itself via plotly (I would probably categorise it along 'Can be done if I knew Plotly.JS well or was a JavaScript whizz').
+Despite this, I'm still going to give it a go  some time next week!
+- Not getting very far at the moment, since there's always this funny problem of being unable to plot 1 variable dot plots through R...
+- A possible idea is to use Shiny's sliders over the summary values of the box plot, which help filter which points are to be highlighted.

+**Array of plots challenge:** Haven't gotten round to trying it yet!
+I have started looking at iPlots (still reading up on functions and code).
+- An example of what kind of plots you'd like to look into?

 #### NOTES:
 Summary Tables:  Just to recap what I've learnt so far in the past month.